Texas vs. East Carolina Predictions & Picks - Women's NCAA Tournament First Round

 Texas Schedule Analysis

-- On January 25, the Longhorns registered their signature win of the season, a 78-58 victory over the Oklahoma Sooners, who rank No. 16 in the AP's Top 25.
+- On January 25, the Longhorns picked up their signature win of the season, a 78-58 victory over the Oklahoma Sooners, who rank No. 16 in the AP's Top 25.

-- The Longhorns have nine wins against Quadrant 1 opponents, tied for the 10th-most in the country.
+- The Longhorns have nine wins against Quadrant 1 teams, tied for the ninth-most in Division 1.

 Texas 2022-23 Best Wins